What’s a Coronectomy?

 Coronectomy is becoming an increasingly popular option for wisdom teeth removal in Southlake, TX, particularly for patients who have impacted wisdom teeth near sensitive areas like the inferior alveolar nerve or the maxillary sinus.
 Although traditional extractions are still the most common approach for wisdom teeth removal, coronectomy is recommended when removing the entire tooth poses higher risks, such as potential nerve damage or trauma to surrounding tissues.

-Dr. Urbanek, a Board-Certified Oral & Maxillofacial Surgeon, frequently performs coronectomies for patients in Southlake and surrounding areas who are candidates for this procedure.
-While not every wisdom tooth case requires a coronectomy, it is a safe and effective alternative for patients whose roots are in close proximity to vital structures, or when a full extraction could cause complications.
+Dr. Van Tassell regularly performs coronectomies for patients in Southlake and the surrounding communities who may benefit from this specialized approach.
+While not every wisdom tooth case requires a coronectomy, it can be a safe and effective option when tooth roots are close to important structures or when a full extraction may increase the risk of complications.

 Patients in Southlake who have undergone a wisdom teeth extraction alternative often experience shorter recovery times, reduced post-operative pain, and lower chances of complications like nerve injury.
 This makes it a common option for those seeking a safer and more conservative approach to wisdom teeth removal.